-- 1. Does the client perform Substantial Gainful Activity (SGA)?
+- Does the client perform Substantial Gainful Activity (SGA)?
 If yes, the client is ineligible for MA.
 If no, the analysis continues to Step 2.
 20 CFR 416.920(b). - 2.
 Does the client have a severe impairment that has lasted or is expected to last 12 months or more or result in death?
 If no, the client is ineligible for MA.
 If yes, the analysis continues to Step 3.
 20 CFR 416.920(c). - 3.
 Does the impairment appear on a special listing of impairments or are the client's symptoms, signs, and laboratory findings at least equivalent in severity to the set of medical findings specified for the listed impairment?
 If no, the analysis continues to Step 4.
 If yes, MA is approved.
 20 CFR 416.290(d). - 4.
 Can the client do the former work that he/she performed within the last 15 years?
 If yes, the client is ineligible for MA.
 If no, the analysis continues to Step 5.
-20 CFR 416.920(e). - 5.
-Does the client have the Residual Functional Capacity (RFC) to perform other work according to the guidelines set forth at 20 CFR 404, Subpart P, Appendix 2, Sections 200.00-204.00?
+20 CFR 416.920(e).

+5. Does the client have the Residual Functional Capacity (RFC) to perform other work according to the guidelines set forth at 20 CFR 404, Subpart P, Appendix 2, Sections 200.00-204.00?
 If yes, the analysis ends and the client is ineligible for MA.
 If no, MA is approved.
 20 CFR 416.920(f).

-Claimant is not disqualified from receiving MA/SDA at Step 1, because he has not been gainfully employed in several years (See Finding of Fact #4 above).
+Claimant is not disqualified from receiving MA/retro-MA at Step 1, because he has not been gainfully employed since 2007.

-At Step 2, claimant's diagnosed impairments, in combination, have left him with some range of motion limitations and pain.
-However, it must be noted no severe mental/emotional/cognitive impairments have been shown, and claimant's orthopedic impairments (degenerative disc disease) appear capable of adequate pain management with the medications currently being prescribed.
+At Step 2, claimant's diagnosed physical impairments, in combination, have left him with some exertional and non exertional limitations.
+However, it must be noted no severe mental impairments have been shown, and claimant's reported symptoms (e.g. pain, high blood pressure) appear fully capable of adequate management as long as medication compliance is maintained.

-It must be noted the law does not require an applicant to be completely symptoms free before a finding of lack of disability can be rendered.
+Furthermore, it must be noted the law does not require an applicant to be completely symptom free before a finding of lack of disability can be rendered.
 In fact, if an applicant's symptoms can be managed to the point where substantial gainful employment can be achieved, a finding of not disabled must be rendered.
-Nevertheless, claimant's medically managed impairments meet the de minimus level of severity and duration required for further analysis.
+Nevertheless, claimant's medically managed physical symptoms, in combination with his hearing loss, meet the de minimus level of severity and duration required for further analysis.

-At Step 3, the medical evidence on this record does not support a finding that claimant's diagnosed impairments, standing alone or combined, are severe enough to meet or equal any specifically listed impairments; consequently, the analysis must continue.
+At Step 3, the medical evidence on this record does not support a finding that claimant's diagnosed impairments, standing alone or combined, are severe enough to meet or equal and specifically listed impairments; consequently, the analysis must continue.

-At Step 4, the record supports claimant's contention he is incapable of returning to his heavy, unskilled manual labor jobs because that type of work required excessive lifting, climbing, bending, carrying, etc., which might exacerbate claimant's pain levels and/or cause additional injury.
+At Step 4, the record supports claimant's contention he is incapable of returning to his past, heavy exertional work in salvage yards and automobile/motorcycle repair because those jobs required excessive bending, lifting, carrying, standing, twisting, etc. which might exacerbate claimant's pain levels and/or cause additional injury.
 As such, this analysis must continue.

-At Step 5, an individual's age, education and previous work experience (vocational factors) must be assessed in light of the documented impairments.
-Claimant is a younger individual with a high school education and an unskilled work history.
+At Step 5, an applicant's age, education and previous work experience (vocational factors) must be assessed in light of the documented impairments.
+Claimant is a 52-year-old individual with a limited education and an unskilled/semi-skilled work history in salvage yards and mechanics.
 Consequently, at Step 5, this Administrative Law Judge finds, from the medical evidence of record, that claimant retains the residual functional capacity to perform light work, as that term is defined above.
+Put simply, claimant is not disabled under the MA/retro-MA rules because he can return to other light work, as directed by Medical-Vocational Rule 202.10 and/or 202.11.